 - If you do not have symptoms, you may take a walk outside, but avoid close contact (within 6 feet) with others.

 - Avoid crowds, public events, meetings, social activities, or other group activities.
-These should not be occurring now with social distancing directives in place.

 People who are self-isolating with COVID-19, or who are presumed to have COVID-19, can stop home isolation under the following conditions (unless otherwise instructed by their health care professional):